tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

 ### Preparation: Step 3 - Payout Wallet (optional)

-**Lastly**, you will need to download the create a new wallet and retrieve the private key.
+**Lastly**, you will need to create a new wallet and retrieve the private key.
 We will be using the Temple Wallet extension to create a new wallet and to get the private key.
 If you already have a payout wallet, or know how, skip this section.